Albian Hajdari: Club career

-Hajdari played his professional debut for the club in the away game on 27 September as Basel were defeated 0–1 by Servette.
+Hajdari played his professional debut for the club in the away game on 27 September as Basel were defeated 1–0 by Servette.
 The winning goal was scored from the penalty spot, the penalty was caused as the ball was headed from very close range onto Hajdari's upper right arm.
 On 15 July 2021, Juventus announced the termination of the loan one year early.
 However, he did not play any matches with the Juventus U-19.
-On 4 January 2022 he returned to the Swiss club on a six month loan.
+On 4 January 2022, he returned to the Swiss club on a six-month loan.

 During his time with Basel's first team, Hajdari played a total of 24 games for them scoring one goal.
 Nine of these games were in the Swiss Super League, and 15 were friendly games.
 He scored his only goal during the test game on 12 January 2022 as Basel beat Lugano 2–1.
-During his time on loan to Basel, Hajdari also had 5 appearances in their U-21 team in the third tier of Swiss football.
+During his time on loan to Basel, Hajdari also had five appearances in their U-21 team in the third tier of Swiss football.

 For the 2022–23 Swiss Super League season Hajdari was loaned to Lugano.

+On 1 April 2023, the deal became permanent and he signed a four-year deal for the club.

+On 25 August 2025, Hajdari signed with TSG Hoffenheim in German Bundesliga.

 International career

-Born in Switzerland, Hajdari is of Kosovan descent.
-Hajdari was called up for the Swiss youth team and joined the Swiss U-18 on 1 July 2020.
+Switzerland

+From 2018, until 2024, Hajdari has been part of Switzerland at youth international level, respectively has been part of the U15, U16, U17, U19 and U21 teams and he with these teams played 31 matches and scored two goals.
+On 18 May 2024, Hajdari was included in Switzerland national senior team's extended squad for UEFA Euro 2024.
+However, he was not included in the final squad.

+On 7 November 2024, Hajdari received again a call-up from Switzerland for the 2024–25 UEFA Nations League matches against Serbia and Spain, but he was an unused substitute in these matches.
+His debut with Switzerland came on 25 March 2025 in the friendly match against Luxembourg after coming on as a substitute at 46th minute in place of Ricardo Rodríguez.